Bhuvanesh-F/Web-project/README.md

 - Writing secure PHP applications using prepared statements, session hardening, and CSRF tokens
 - Building AJAX-driven interactions using the Fetch API and JSON endpoints
 - Structuring a PHP project modularly with shared includes and role-based access guards
-- Reading and understanding how application logic, session state, and database queries interact at runtime
+- Understanding how application logic, session state, and database queries interact at runtime

 ### How This Task Improved My Understanding

 Before this project, my understanding of web security was largely theoretical.
-Implementing CSRF tokens on every form, writing the `verifyCsrf()` and `csrfToken()` functions, and seeing how a missing token causes a 403 response made the protection mechanism concrete and intuitive.
-Similarly, tracing how a SQL injection would fail against a prepared statement — because the user input is bound as a parameter rather than spliced into the query string — gave me a much clearer mental model of why parameterised queries are the correct approach.
+Implementing CSRF tokens on every form, writing the `verifyCsrf()` and `csrfToken()` functions, and observing how a missing token causes a 403 response made the protection mechanism concrete and intuitive.
+Similarly, tracing how a SQL injection attempt would fail against a prepared statement — because the user input is bound as a parameter rather than spliced into the query string — gave me a much clearer mental model of why parameterised queries are the correct approach.

 Going beyond my assigned role and completing the full implementation also reinforced the importance of having end-to-end ownership of a feature: understanding the database schema made it significantly easier to write correct, efficient PHP queries, and thinking about security at the schema level (UUID keys, audit logs) made the application-level security measures feel like a natural continuation rather than an afterthought.

+---

+*ICT2213Y(3) – Web Technologies and Security , University of Mauritius.*